 May 2022:

-First site to open to recruitment is United Lincolnshire Hospitals
+First site open to recruitment is United Lincolnshire Hospitals

-Seocnd site to open to recruitment is University Hospitals Birmingham
+Second site open to recruitment is University Hospitals Birmingham

 January 2022: